2005 Portuguese local elections

 Local elections were held in Portugal on 9 October 2005.
 The election consisted of three separate elections in the 308 Portuguese municipalities, the election for the Municipal Chambers, another election for the Municipal Assembly and a last one for the lower-level Parish Assembly, whose winner is elected parish president.
 This last was held separately in the more than 4,000 parishes around the country.

-The Socialist Party may be considered the major defeated party of this election due to a slight loss of mandates.
-The Socialists did, however, achieve a better percentage of the vote in relation to the election of 2001.
+The Socialist Party may be considered the major defeated party of this election due to a slight loss of mandates, and also a decrease in its share of vote, compared with the 2001.

-On the right, the Social Democratic Party stole some municipalities from the Socialists, some of them in coalition with the People's Party that was reduced to only one municipality in stand-alone candidacies, Ponte de Lima, continuing its decline in comparison, for example, with the 36 mayors achieved in 1976.
+On the right, the Social Democratic Party gained some municipalities from the Socialists, some of them in coalition with the People's Party, but overall, elected 158 mayors, one less than 2001.
+People's Party (CDS–PP) was left reduced to only one municipality in stand-alone candidacies, Ponte de Lima, continuing its decline in comparison, for example, with the 36 mayors achieved in 1976.

-On the left, the Unitary Democratic Coalition, led by the Communist Party, regained some of its former influence, taking 4 municipalities and several parishes from the Socialists in the districts of Beja, Évora and Setúbal and Leiria achieving a total of 32 mayors, and winning, for the first time, the election in Peniche.
+On the left, the Unitary Democratic Coalition, led by the Communist Party, regained some of its former influence, taking 4 municipalities and several parishes from the Socialists in the districts of Beja, Évora, Setúbal and Leiria, achieving a total of 32 mayors, and winning, for the first time, the election in Peniche.
 The Left Bloc kept the presidency of its single municipality, Salvaterra de Magos.

-The election was also remarkable for the several victories of independent candidates, most of them former Socialist, Social Democratic and People's Party candidates who were expelled or given no confidence, because of corruption accusations, by their respective parties and, even so, became mayors.
+The election was also remarkable for the election of independent candidates, most of them former Socialist, Social Democratic and People's Party candidates who were expelled or given no confidence, because of corruption accusations, by their respective parties and, even so, became mayors.
 The best known were Valentim Loureiro in Gondomar, Fátima Felgueiras in Felgueiras and Isaltino Morais in Oeiras.

+Background

 Electoral system

 All 308 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.

+By-elections (2001–2005)

+During the normal four-year term of local governments, thirty-five parishes held a by-election for parish assemblies.
+No municipal council by-elections were held.